koraytugay/koraytugay.github.io/content/java/threads-in-java.md

 Once a thread enters the `withdraw` method, it is guaranteed that no other thread can enter any synchronized methods (including `withdraw`), making balance overdraw impossible.

 #### Synchronisation and Locks
-- Every object has a single lock associated with it
+- Every object has a single lock associated with it.
-- When a thread enters a synchronised method of an object, the thread acquires the lock associated with the object
+- When a thread enters a synchronised method of an object, the thread acquires the lock associated with the object.
-  - A thread is not guaranteed to run until the end of the synchronised method / block, however even if the thread goes to runnable state, it does not release the lock, hence avoiding any other thread entering the synchronised block/method
+  - A thread is not guaranteed to run until the end of the synchronised block, however even if the thread goes to runnable state, it does not release the lock, hence avoiding any other thread entering the synchronised block.
-  - Not only the synchronised block itself, no other synchronised block can be entered by any other thread
+  - Not only the synchronised block itself, no other synchronised blocks can be entered by any other threads.
-- Methods in a class can be synchronised on arbitrary locks, it does not have to be their own locks
+- Methods in a class can be synchronised on arbitrary locks, it does not have to be their own locks.
-- A thread can hold more than one lock
+- A thread can hold more than a single lock.
-- A thread is free to call (and enter) other methods that requires the lock it is holding
+- A thread is free to enter other methods that requires the lock it is holding.
-- Only methods and blocks can be synchronized, classes and variables can not be synchronized
+- Only methods and blocks can be synchronized, classes and variables can not be synchronized.
-- Synchronising static methods uses the lock of the class instance
-  - That is an instance of the class `Class` associated with the class where the static method is defined
+- Synchronising static methods uses the lock of the class instance, which is the the instance of `Class` associated with the class where the static method is defined.
-  - For a `class Foo`, that would be: `Class clazz = Foo.class;`
+  - For a `class Foo`, that would be: `Class clazz = Foo.class`.

 #### Arbitrary Lock Example